hkeramat/RDD/README.md

 1. **Parameterize** the design geometry as a vector of features.
 2. **Pre-train** a DDPM to learn the data distribution over designs.
-3. **Fine-tune** via reward-weighted MLE — samples are weighted by `exp(r(x₀)/α)` so high-reward designs contribute more to the loss (Eq.
+3. **Fine-tune** via reward-weighted MLE: samples are weighted by `exp(r(x₀)/α)` so high-reward designs contribute more to the loss (Eq.
 34 in the paper).
-4. **Sample** from the fine-tuned model using soft value-based importance sampling — at each reverse step, M candidates are drawn and one is selected proportionally to its estimated reward (Algorithm 2).
+4. **Sample** from the fine-tuned model using soft value-based importance sampling: at each reverse step, M candidates are drawn and one is selected proportionally to its estimated reward (Algorithm 2).

 The soft value function at each intermediate timestep is approximated via the posterior mean estimator: